ChristopherA/Lists-of-High-Signal-Low-Noise-Links/#VerifiableClaims #ImmunityCredentials.md

 * Duffy, Kim Hamilton; Pongratz, Hans; Schmidt, J. Philipp (2020, February).
 Building the digital credential infrastructure for the future [#Implementation, Digital Credentials Consortium].
   * Retrieved from https://digitalcredentials.mit.edu/wp-content/uploads/2020/02/white-paper-building-digital-credential-infrastructure-future.pdf.
-  > KEYQUOTE:  The system we are designing can be used to issue and verify many different types of academic credentials, ranging from university degrees and diplomas, to individual course credits, to alternative credentials (including microcredentials) for online courses or face-toface workshops.
+  > KEYQUOTE:  The system we are designing can be used to issue and verify many different types of academic credentials, ranging from university degrees and diplomas, to individual course credits, to alternative credentials (including microcredentials) for online courses or face-to-face workshops.
 Issuers decide the information they must include in the credential.
 Our system will not change the way universities provide instruction, assess learning, or make decisions about awarding credentials.
 It simply offers a more powerful and convenient way to share, manage, and verify the credentials.

 * Hawk, Sandro, et al. (2020, February 24).
 Reviewed Credibility Signals [#Review, credweb.org].
   * Retrieved from https://credweb.org/reviewed-signals-20200224/.